GoogleCloudPlatform/google-cloud-powershell/Google.PowerShell/README.md

 The `Google.PowerShell.IntegrationTests` test library is using the Pester PowerShell test framework.
 The tests described there will show up in the Test Explorer window after you install the `PowerShell Tools for Visual Studio 2015`.
 Also through the Visual Studio gallery.

+Note that these integration tests require you to be logged into a Google Cloud Platform account with billing enabled, as it will actually perform storage commands. (e.g. creating new Cloud Storage buckets.)